SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    <link>

 Swift's ``switch`` statement is also considerably more powerful than its counterpart in C.
-The cases of a ``switch`` statement do not “fall through” to the next case in Swift, avoiding common C errors caused by missing ``break`` statements.
+Because the cases of a ``switch`` statement do not fall through to the next case in Swift, it avoids common C errors caused by missing ``break`` statements.
 Cases can match many different patterns, including interval matches, tuples, and casts to a specific type.
 Matched values in a ``switch`` case can be bound to temporary constants or variables